chunlchan/jsp-template/docs/README.md

 - [Background Noise Task](bg_noise.md)

 ## Overview
 Each template is a single standalone html file that can be run in a browser.
-In some cases, certain additional files may be required (such as audio files) which will be available in the same folder.
+In some cases, additional files may be required (such as audio files) which will be available in the same folder.

 ## Where to start?
 The [Flanker Task](flanker_task.md) is the simplest and a great starting point.
 Once you're comfortable with it, feel free to explore the other tasks